 In my experience, they seem to drop the ball every now and then regarding packaging.

 I once received a guitar from zZounds packaged in a large rectangular box without any major protection.
 There was no wedge box inside, as is standard practice for added protection.
 They were a bit stingy when it came to the bubble wrap.
 Fortunately, the guitar did arrive in one piece!

-Of course, this isn’t always the case, and they’re always very open to replacing products that get damaged in transit (I’ve had this happen with an amp once).
+Of course, this isn’t always the case, and they’re always very open to replacing products that get damaged in transit (I’ve had this happen with a Marshall amp once).
 Besides, this isn’t even an issue for smaller items that are less fragile (strings, mics, etc.).

 Their customer support is adequate, but the interaction is minimal compared to Sweetwater, and this is considered as an advantage by many of their customers.
 Why?
 Because many musicians simply get annoyed by all the phone calls and constant follow ups by Sweetwater.
 So, if you know what you’re buying (in other words, confident about your needs) and don’t want to interact with another human being, zZounds would be the best option for you.

 Overall, zZounds is a ‘zound’ option if you’re looking for the best price and super fast delivery.

 Pricing: Usually offers the lowest prices.
 Offers a 45-day price-match guarantee to secure your purchases.

 Product Range: They have a smaller range of products, in terms of volume, than some of their direct competitors.
 But all the big-name brands are there.
 They have new, used, warehouse resealed, blemished, scratch and dent, factory resealed, and b-stock items available.

 Customer Service: Quite efficient in my experience.